 With proper approval, six semester hours of graduate credit may be transferred onto the student’s program of study.
 A request for transfer of credit cannot be made until a student has been admitted at UGA as a prospective candidate for a degree.
 The transfer credit must be included on the program of study.

-Courses to be transferred onto a graduate student transcript must meet the following requirements: taken at an accredited institution, falls within the 6 year course time limit, received a grade of B or better, and not used to fulfill requirements for another degree.
+Courses to be transferred onto a graduate student transcript must meet the following requirements: taken at an accredited institution, falls within the 6-year course time limit, received a grade of B or better, and not used to fulfill requirements for another degree.

-M.Ed. in Workforce Education Admission Requirements
+Online Master of Education in Workforce Education Admission Requirements

 Among other indicators of academic promise, candidates should possess: